FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 - **<https://dev.azure.com/>**

-Getting access to an Azure DevOps organization is important for the later demo workflows to work correctly.
-That’s because these demo workflows pull item definition files directly from a GIT repository in Azure DevOps.

 > Note that Fabric supports using repositories for GIT integration using either Azure DevOps or GitHub.
 However, this project currently only has support for Azure DevOps.
 There are plans add support for GitHub in a